It Takes a Village -1-

 “We will tell the next generation the praiseworthy deeds of the LORD… so the next generation would know them, even the children yet to be born.
 Psalm 78:4–6

-When the West dismantled community, we lost:
+When the West dismantled the community, we lost:

 support